I was in hell once... I take that back. I watch a lot of bad movies. I've been in hell far more than ONCE.

 A Fairly Accurate Depiction of the Tone Set in One Scene

-A majority of the jokes, especially in the first act, are pretty bad and on the nose puns that are forcefully written into these eye-rolling situations.
+A majority of the jokes, especially in the first act, are pretty bad and on-the-nose puns that are forcefully written into these eye-rolling situations.
 Hellboy receiving his first mission is called a “giant problem”.
 When Hellboy asks what the problem was, the answer was… “giants”.
 Ha.
 Ha.
 Ha.
-There are a number of similar jokes that show up throughout, but most of which remain mostly in the first act.
-Every time a pun like that was uttered out of a cast members mouth, I sat there and groaned.
+There are a number of similar jokes that show up throughout, but most of them remain mostly in the first act.
+Every time a pun like that was uttered out of a cast member's mouth, I sat there and groaned.
 I don’t know if that was the intent, but I’m going on a hunch to say that making the viewer groan in agony should never be the priority of a writer.
 Stop that.

 Anyone who takes one look at David Harbour’s performance as Hellboy and they can probably tell that he is trying his damndest to make this film work.
 Somehow, some way, he’s giving it every ounce of talent in his body to give this movie a soul.
 Breathe every bit of life that he can into the screenplay.
 The dedication that he clearly showed physically for this role is more than admirable and I respect this man very much for all the hard work he put into this project.
 I give credit to Harbour for trying, I just wish that it paid off because this movie doesn’t do the man any favors.
 In terms of his character, I want to like Hellboy.
 I really do, but I’m not given all that much to care about.
 I don’t feel like I know anything about this guy, yet somehow I’m fed massive amounts of information about his past and origins.
 I know everything about this dude and nothing at all.